 When Oakley’s past comes back to haunt her, she calls on Cole to come to her rescue, and it is then that everything comes out in the open.
 With the help of Oakley’s mom, brother, and Cole, she is finally able to share her story and begin to heal from the scars that she has been carrying with her for eleven years.

-I recommend this book to anyone who is looking for something with real-life situations, a little romance and based on surviving through pain and traumatic experiences, only to come out stronger from it.
+I recommend Silence to anyone who is looking for something with real-life situations, a little romance and based on surviving through pain and traumatic experiences, only to come out stronger from it.